DallanQ/clank/QA.md

 [question-about-picking-card-with-companion](https://boardgamegeek.com/thread/1728233/question-about-picking-card-with-companion)

-> When using the rule that allows you to draw a card by having a companion in play, is it one card drawn only if you have one companion in play, or is it one card drawn for each companion?
-The card text states: "If you have another companion in your play area, draw a card."
+> When using the rule that allows you to draw a card by having a companion in play, is it just one card drawn only if you have one companion in play, or do you draw one card for each companion?

 It is one card drawn, regardless of how many companions you have in play.
 You only draw one card when the condition is met.

-> If you have three companions in your hand, does the drawing effect of the first companion trigger, allowing you to draw three cards?
-Or do you not count the first effect since you had no companions on the table before?

-You only draw one card, no matter how many companions you have.
-The card effect states, "If you have another companion in your play area, draw a card," and this applies regardless of the order in which you play your cards.

 [2-questions-on-tokens](https://boardgamegeek.com/thread/1739461/2-questions-on-tokens)